Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/development-plan/schedule.md

     * Allows students to pick their sections within the "role" text channel

-    * When the bot joins the discord server, it automatically sets up seperate channels for the users
+    * When the bot joins the discord server, it automatically sets up separate channels for the users

-    * Educator can use !ta command to give users the Assistant role
+    * Educator can use `/ta` command to give users the Assistant role

-* Educator uses the !syllabus command to upload the syllabus to the dsicord server
+* Educator uses the `/syllabus` command to upload the syllabus to the dsicord server

-    * Bot reads the pdf file attachment with the !syllabus command
+    * Bot reads the pdf file attachment with the `/syllabus` command

     * Bot parses through the PDF to print a text version of the syllabus to discord

 * Help command for users to know how certain commands work

-    * Discord command for !help with optional arguments
+    * Discord command for `/help` with optional arguments

     * If an argument is given, it returns the syntax for that argument